paraseba/clj-deps/README.markdown

 Usage
 =====

-* You need Maven 2 installed in your system
+* You may want Maven 2 installed in your system
 * Install clj-deps cloning the repository: `git clone git://github.com/paraseba/clj-deps.git`
 * Run `mvn install`
 * There are some useful goals: